300k Views! LinkedIn Marketing Strategies Turned Human

 When she was 12, she could finally get a chemical relaxer.
 Then they were able to manage their own hair.
 It was a simpler process.
 From 12-41, she was getting chemical relaxers or using heat to straighten her own hair on a weekly basis.

-LinkedIn is a professional platform.
-Carla uses it from the perspective of being a corporate employee.
+Cut to 2015… she's using LinkedIn from the perspective of being a corporate employee.
 For a while, she didn’t have a picture at all.
-America has had issues with discrimination, and Carla’s race is fairly neutral in terms of race.
+America has had so many issues with discrimination, and she felt that without her photo, she could “blend in.”
 Her voice also doesn’t necessarily clue folks in either.
-She left her profile without a picture until 2015, until she uploaded that straight hair photo.
+She left her profile without a picture until 2015, until she uploaded the old straight hair photo.

 In numerous states around the country, the Crown Act was passed that states it is illegal to discriminate against Black people for wearing their natural hair.
 Yes, Black people have been fired or not hired or not promoted because employers and hiring managers don’t like their natural hair.
 Black men wear durags in order to protect their hair.
 Rubbing your head against your pillow while you sleep will potentially destroy your hair, and durags prevent that from happening.
 But it is written in dress codes that durags, braids, and cornrows are unacceptable.